Thisisaarush/wordle-game/README.md

 - You have five attempts to guess the correct word.
 - Each guess must be a valid five-letter word.
 - After each guess, the game provides feedback by coloring the letters of your guessed word:
-  - Green: The letter is in the correct position.
+  - 💚 Green: The letter is in the correct position & in the word.
-  - Yellow: The letter is in the word but in the wrong position.
+  - 🧡 Orange: The letter is in the word but in the wrong position.
-  - Gray: The letter is not in the word at all.
+  - 🩶 Gray: The letter is not in the word at all.
 - If a word contains repeated letters, each instance of the letter is evaluated separately based on its position in the word.
 - Only words from the game's word list are considered valid guesses.
 - You win if you guess the correct word within five attempts.